-Plaintiffs claimed negligence on the part of the owner and managers by, among things, failing to provide a fire sprinkler system, adequately inspecting and testing fire alarm systems and warning people that the apartments were unreasonably dangerous.
+The plaintiffs claimed negligence on the part of the owner and managers by, among things, failing to provide a fire sprinkler system, adequately inspecting and testing fire alarm systems, and warning people that the apartments were unreasonably dangerous.
 The plaintiffs demanded compensatory and punitive damages.

-A condominium building caught fire in Pompano Beach, leaving one man dead and about 100 residents displaced.
+A condominium building caught fire in Pompano Beach, leaving one man dead.
 A family member identified the victim as a retired psychiatrist who had a practice in Brooklyn.

 Although the fire affected only one apartment, the smoke spread rapidly down the hallway and to nearby residences.
 The man died of apparent smoke inhalation after going to the bathroom to speak with someone on the phone.
 The bathroom had no ventilation.

 The 15-story high-rise building did not have fire sprinklers.
-If it did have fire sprinklers, the fire would have gone differently, and possibly would have been extinguished by the fire sprinkler system.
+If it had fire sprinklers, the fire would have possibly been extinguished by the fire sprinkler system.

-There are three main situations when a landlord could be responsible for an apartment fire.
+There are three main situations when a landlord could be responsible for apartment fire injuries.

 - First, landlords have a responsibility to make sure that a building is up to code.
-When an apartment is not up to code, the likelihood of it catching on fire increase.
-This means that landlords could be at least partly liable even if they were contributory negligent.
+When an apartment is not up to code, the likelihood of it catching on fire increases.
+This means that landlords could be at least partly liable for fire injuries even if they were contributorily negligent.

 - Also, sometimes landlords fail to fit working smoke detectors inside an apartment.
-This does not automatically mean that the landlord is directly responsible for the fire, but it could mean that the landlord is liable for any damages that could have been prevented if the smoke detectors had been installed.
+This does not automatically mean that the landlord is directly responsible for the fire injury, but it could mean that the landlord is liable for any injuries that could have been prevented if the smoke detectors had been installed.

 - Further, landlords may try to control the temperature of the apartment.
 When the landlord does this, a tenant has nothing left to do except to resort to other methods of heating.
-If the landlords could have prevented the fire and there is evidence that they knew that there was a chance a fire could start, the landlord will be responsible for paying for the damages.
+If the landlords could have prevented the fire injuries and there is evidence that they knew that there was a chance a fire could start, the landlord may be held responsible for injuries.

 For those living in apartment buildings a safe home means a building with regularly inspected fire extinguishers on the property, safe electrical wiring, smoke detectors in each apartment unit, and accessible fire escapes.

 If your apartment does not comply with these safety standards, you have the right to speak up and demand better from your landlord.
-And, if your landlord fails to provide a safe apartment building and your family is hurt as a result, our burn and fire injury attorneys may be able to help you hold the responsible parties accountable by filing a lawsuit.
+And, if your landlord fails to provide a safe apartment building and your family is hurt as a result, our burn and fire injury attorney may be able to help you hold the responsible parties accountable by filing a personal injury or wrongful death lawsuit.

-If you or someone you love suffered a fire injury and someone else was responsible, you might have a civil claim.
+If you, or someone you love, suffered a fire injury due to someone else's negligence, you may seek compensation by filing a personal injury claim.

-Examples include suits brought against landlords for failing to provide working smoke detectors and claims against manufacturers when products like children's clothes are not sufficiently fire-resistant.
+Suits have been brought against landlords for failing to provide working smoke detectors or against manufacturers when their products were defective.